Ulflander/compendium-js/README.md

 # Compendium

-English Natural Language Processing for Node.js and the browser.
+Rule-Based English Natural Language Processing for Node.js and the browser.

 90k only for the browser package.

+Part-of-Speech tagging, sentiment analysis, entity recognition and more.

-Scores 92% on the Penn Treebank dataset with the browser version, 94% with the node version.
+Scores 91% on the Penn Treebank dataset with the browser version, 94% with the node version.

 MIT licensed.